-- Clean or wipe your hands to remove any excess dirt or moisture from the fingers. - Enroll and use a different finger for authentication. - If your hands are dry, apply lotion to them.
+- Clean or wipe your hands to remove any excess dirt or moisture from the fingers. - Enroll and use a different finger for authentication.

 Notice on deleting data from your storage drive

 Some of the data stored on the storage drive might be sensitive.
 Handing your computer over to someone else without deleting the loaded software, such as operating systems and application software, might even violate license agreements.
 Be sure to delete data stored on the storage drive before you dispose of, sell, or hand over your computer.